ast-fri/FieldWorkArena-leaderboard/README.md

 **Note1:** You must have an approved access token before running the benchmark tasks.
 Please note that access permission handling procedures may be subject to change.

+**Note2:** We check for new access requests multiple times a day during business hours [9:00 - 17:00 JST, Monday - Friday], but cannot process approvals on weekends, public holidays, or outside these hours.

+**Note3:** Please note that due to the Japanese national holidays (April 29 – May 6), we will be unable to process any access requests during this period.
+If you wish to participate in the competition, please submit your access request by April 28 (Monday) to ensure timely approval before the holiday break.

 ### Set up GitHub Secrets

 The benchmark requires two secrets to be configured in your GitHub repository: